markmoxon/elite-over-econet/2-assembled-output/README.txt

 to restrict it to those users only)

-3. Create a directory called Elite in each user's main directory, and copy the MAX file in there
+3. Create a directory called Elite in the top level of each user's main directory, and copy the MAX file there

 4. Users can then play Elite by typing: